 Evans received a bachelor’s degree in homeland security and emergency preparedness from Virginia Commonwealth University.

 Office: (571) 858-3009

-As coordinator for Strategic Initiatives in the Office of the Vice President for the National Capital Region, Lauren Bulka provides complex relationship management and helps implement strategic initiatives for the university across the National Capital Region.
+As associate director for strategic initiatives in the Office of the Vice President for the National Capital Region, Lauren Bulka provides complex relationship management and helps implement strategic initiatives for the university across the National Capital Region.

 Previously, Bulka worked as a research associate at Virginia Tech’s Metropolitan Institute with a project portfolio that included program evaluation for the White House’s Strong Cities and Strong Communities Fellowship Program; case study research for the Ford Foundation funded Vacant Property Research Network; qualitative research for IBM Business of Government study focused on federal government innovation; and embedded research focused on developing meaningful economic development metrics with local government.

 Prior to her work at Virginia Tech, Bulka worked for the Department of Housing and Urban Development’s Research Utilization Division and with the Charlottesville Community Design Center.

 Bulka earned a master’s degree in urban and regional planning from Virginia Tech, as well as a bachelor’s degree in urban and environmental planning and a minor in architecture from the University of Virginia.

 Chris Yianilos joined Virginia Tech in 2009 as the university’s first director of Federal Government Relations.
 In 2013, Yianilos was named Virginia Tech’s executive director of Government Relations, overseeing all state and federal government priorities for the university.